Skip to the content.

 Conclusion

-After following this lab you should know more about the e-puck robot model, how to program a controller for it in Python, and how to program a robot behavior based on state machine.
+After following this lab you should know more about the e-puck robot model and its sensors, how to program a controller for it in Python, and how to program a robot behavior based on state machine.

 Next Lab